tsgates/arch-wiki-markdown/wiki/Touchscreen.md

 (Note: (*) are deprecated and thus were removed from the repos [1])

-Some for some devices proprietary drivers exists as well, as e.g. xf86-input-egalax but it's recommended to try the open source drivers first.
+Proprietary drivers exist for some devices (e.g.: xf86-input-egalax), but it's recommended to try the open source drivers first.

-Depending on your touchscreen device choose an appropriated driver.
+Depending on your touchscreen device choose an appropriate driver.

-The evtouch input drivers support a wide variety of touchscreens from different vendors like Fujitsu, eGalax, IDEACO, ITM, Touchkit.
+The evtouch input drivers support a wide variety of touchscreens from different vendors like Fujitsu, eGalax, IDEACO, ITM, and Touchkit.

-Since I've only got one touchscreen device (USB 0eef:0001 D-WAV Scientific Co., Ltd eGalax TouchScreen) which works with the evtouch driver I confine myself to this driver.
+Note:Since I've only got one touchscreen device (USB 0eef:0001 D-WAV Scientific Co., Ltd eGalax TouchScreen) which works with the evtouch driver I confine myself to this driver.
 Perhaps someone can add details about how to set up other drivers.